yc1171/rheault-cochrane-word-embeddings-replication/README.md

-# README: Main Replication Script for Rheault & Cochrane (2020) Replication
+# Word Embeddings for Ideological Placement: Replication and Extension

 This repository contains the main replication code for the paper **"Word Embeddings for the Analysis of Ideological Placement in Parliamentary Corpora"** by Rheault and Cochrane (2020, *Political Analysis*).
 The main script extracts word embeddings from pre-trained models, performs PCA, visualizes party placements, and validates ideological scores against multiple external benchmarks.

 ## Overview

-The paper explores whether neural network-based word embeddings, augmented with political metadata, can effectively capture latent ideological positions in political text.
+The original paper explores whether neural network-based word embeddings, augmented with political metadata, can effectively capture latent ideological positions in political text.
 Using parliamentary speeches from the **United States**, **Britain**, and **Canada**, it trains models with party-year labels to produce "party embeddings."
 These embeddings are analyzed using PCA and validated against external indicators like roll-call votes, expert surveys, and the Comparative Manifesto Project (CMP).

 Our project: